ScooloV/bbpedia/docs/core_rules.md

 MINDY PIEWHISTLE'S
 RUM0UR R0UND-UP
-*They say, one of the bIggest mIstakes* *McMurty's made was IntroducIng the*
+*They say, one of the bIggest mIstakesMcMurty's made was IntroducIng the*
-*BIg Murt sandwIch, a specIaI edItIon* *versIon of theIr famous BIg Moot.*
+*BIg Murt sandwIch, a specIaI edItIonversIon of theIr famous BIg Moot.*
-*The marketIng campaIgn was enormous,* *they even got the GaIadrIeth GIadIators* *InvoIved - but then the news broke*
+*The marketIng campaIgn was enormous,they even got the GaIadrIeth GIadIatorsInvoIved - but then the news broke*
-*that It was somethIng called a 'veggIe* *burger', made of wheat, mushrooms and* *beans.
+*that It was somethIng called a 'veggIeburger', made of wheat, mushrooms andbeans.
 What were they thInkIng?*

 **55**